chahatmandviwala-alt/Metastream/README.md

 <h2 style="margin-top: 12px;">Hardware wallet like security</h2>

-The security concept behind using air-gapped systems for signing transactions is to work with two physically separated devices, one of which has no connection to the outside world or any network.
-In this context, connecting your wallet with Metamask/Rabby allows you to watch your wallet and sign transactions through one-way communication using QR codes.
+The security model of Metastream is designed around strict offline isolation and true air-gapped operation.
+Metastream can be deployed on a physically isolated system that has no wired or wireless connectivity of any kind, eliminating remote attack vectors.
+In this configuration, private keys are generated, stored, and used exclusively on an offline device and are never exposed to the internet, browser extensions, or any other software wallet.
+Transaction data is transferred in a controlled, one-way manner via QR codes, ensuring that signing occurs entirely offline.
+When installed on a live, encrypted Linux distribution such as Tails or MX Live, with all networking drivers removed, Metastream can theoretically approach hardware-wallet–level security.
+By creating a new wallet, encrypting it as a keystore file, and storing that file on a dedicated encrypted flash drive (e.g., a Kingston IronKey), the attack surface is reduced to the minimum.
+This provides strong protection against malware, key loggers, and supply-chain risks commonly associated with online or browser-based wallets.

 <h2 style="margin-top: 12px;">Supply chain attacks</h2>

 In recent years, multiple cryptocurrency wallets have been targeted by attackers attempting to steal users’ funds, with supply chain attacks being a common attack vector.
 In such attacks, an adversary compromises a third-party dependency to inject malicious code into a wallet.
 Metastream deliberately sources dependencies only from well-established and reputable hardware wallet developers such as Keystone, OneKey, and NGRAVE, whose products and security practices are widely trusted within the cryptocurrency ecosystem.

-Disclaimer: Metastream’s security model relies on the continued integrity and trustworthy behavior of these upstream projects.
+#### Disclaimer: Metastream’s security model relies on the continued integrity and trustworthy behavior of these upstream projects.
 If any of these dependency providers were to act maliciously, become compromised, or deviate significantly from accepted security practices, it would be inadvisable to use Metastream until the risk has been properly assessed and mitigated.

 <h2 style="margin-top: 12px;">Build</h2>